Max Malins

-Maxim Hugo Malins (born 7 January 1997) is an English professional rugby union player who primarily plays wing for Saracens in the Gallagher Premiership.
-He has also represented England at international level, having made his test debut against Georgia during the Autumn Nations Cup.
-Malins has previously played for clubs such as Bristol Bears in the past.
+Maxim Hugo Malins (born 7 January 1997) is an English professional rugby union player who plays as a wing for Premiership Rugby club Saracens and formerly for the England national team.

-Early life and education
+Early life

 Malins' first participation in rugby was at his local rugby club, Saffron Walden, aged 6.
 His rugby then moved to his new club, Bishop's Stortford RFC, where he remained playing until the age of 16.
 While at Bishop's Stortford he participated in the winning of 7 age-group tournaments.

 Malins attended Felsted School from a young age, and his rugby highlights included reaching the final of the NatWest Schools Cup U18 Vase.
 While playing a school game for Felsted he was identified by Saracens' scout Matt Davies, before being invited to join the Saracens junior academy at 17.
 Whilst at school Malins was also a promising cricketer and field hockey player, representing the school 1st XI at both sports from the age of 15 and top scoring in the 2014 Cape Town international Hockey Festival.

-As of 2018 Malins was studying a business and finance degree at the University of Hertfordshire.
+As of 2018, Malins was studying a business and finance degree at the University of Hertfordshire.